 Another one of Susan’s popular community arts projects called “Oil Drum Art,” consists of painting murals that make an artistic statement about environmental issues on recycled 55-gallon oil drums.
 She is an art professor at the Charter Oak State College and a credentialed Expressive Arts Therapist and Counselor.
 Susan is also a mosaic artist, creating her own artwork at her studio in Guilford, Vermont.

-Visit Susan's other websites:
+Visit Susan's other website:

 www.VermontMosaics.com - See Susan's fine art mosaic works